How to Create a Performance Improvement Plan (+ Template)

 Ultimately, you’re trying to help the employee achieve success and come off the PIP.

-You also need to set checkpoints throughout the PIP.
-A PIP is not a document you create, discuss with the employee, and then let them navigate through it alone.
+You also need to set checkpoints throughout the PIP; this is not merely a document you create, discuss with the employee, and then let them navigate alone.
 As a manager, you need to be prepared to work with the employee to give them every opportunity for success.
 That means setting aside regular check-in times to answer questions and guide them.

 When it’s time to review the PIP with the employee, I recommend having HR present to help document the conversation.
 Having another person present will keep the conversation on point.